Valentine's Day and grief

 Know that you are not alone

 You may feel like everyone in your life is celebrating with a partner, but know that you are not alone in your grief.
-Sue Ryder’s Online Community has lots of advice from bereaved people on how to cope with these kinds of days.
-It’s useful knowing that there are other people whose partner has died out there who understand.
+Our Online Bereavement Community has lots of advice from bereaved people on how to cope with these kinds of days.
+It’s useful knowing that there are other people who understand.
 Don’t hold it all in.

 Ignore the day completely